 Transcribed by Colin Hinson ©2003]

+You can see the administrative areas in which Kirkmahoe has been placed at times in the past.
 Select one to see a link to a map of that particular area.

-You can see maps centred on OS grid reference NX974815 (Lat/Lon: 55.117262, -3.610201), Kirkmahoe which are provided by:
+You can see maps centred on OS grid reference NX956847 (Lat/Lon: 55.145532, -3.64032), Kirkmahoe which are provided by: